 Is the 915F worthy of being called an upgrade to the 913F?
 What are its strengths and weaknesses?
 How does it compare to the 915Fd?

 Rating: 5/5 (Fantastic)

-Cons: A bit on the expensive side
+- a bit on the expensive side (now less so)

 As a players club, the 915F is best suited for low handicaps and professionals looking for premium feel and workability without sacrificing distance.
 There’s plenty of forgiveness to keep mid and high handicaps happy as well.